-Todays route takes you from Ullapool on a delightful trail that again leaves the NC500, and goes off route to the incredibly remote Rua Reidh Lighthouse, for taste of the rugged wildness of this remote location.
+Todays route takes you from Ullapool on a trail that again leaves the NC500, and goes off route, to the incredibly remote Rua Reidh Lighthouse, for taste of the rugged wildness of this remotest part of Scotland.

-Stop off at the Falls of Mearch, especially lovely early morning, or for a picnic where the falls plunge 160ft into the imposing Corrieshalloch Gorge.
+Stop off at the Falls of Mearch, especially lovely early morning, where the falls plunge 160ft into the imposing Corrieshalloch Gorge.
 Take in the view from the Victorian era foot bridge, spanning the sheer 200ft walls of lichen covered rock.

-From the lovely coastal village of Gairloch, A sinewy detour takes you on a tiny single track road to Badrallach and an excellent walk with views over the Loch from the tiny crofting village.
+From the coastal village of Gairloch, a sinewy detour takes you on a tiny single track road to Badrallach and an excellent walk with views over the Loch from the remote crofting village.

 A fascinating stop is the Pool House on Loch Ewe, where the owner, Elizebeth Miles offers historical insights into this oppulant Georgian Manor as well as the local history of the World War 2 Atlantic Convoy base here.
 Amongst its previous guests is Winston Churchill, and a lunch or afternoon tea here is a must, perhaps with a walk to the 4000 year old Pictish Fort nearby, a refuge from marauding Vikings.

 Built in 1912 by David Alan Stevenson, cousin of the writer Robert Louis Stephenson, the Rua Reidh Lighthouse is one of the most remote and wildest locations in Britain.

 A narrow, winding single track road follows precipitous cliffs to the end of the peninsula.
 This outpost is an ideal place to watch seals at play and spot otters, as well as the 37 variaties of seabird here.
 Star gazing, and the Northern lights are wonderful experiences to be had from this entirely unique location if you choose to stay here for the night.